 I am writing to you under the Freedom of Information Act 2000 to request the following information from Ordnance Survey:

-- Did Ordnance Survey pay for a NLA (Newspaper Licensing Agency) or CLA (Copyright Licensing Agency) media licence in 2013-2014?
+• Did the Ordnance Survey pay for a NLA (Newspaper Licensing Agency) or CLA (Copyright Licensing Agency) media license in 2013-2014?

-- If so, how much did Ordnance Survey pay for the licences in 2013-2014 (please provide the figures separately)?
+• If so, how much did the Ordnance Survey pay for the licenses in 2013-2014 (please provide the figures separately)?

-- Did Ordnance Survey pay for other media licences in 2013-2014?
-Please list any other media licences the council subscribed to and how much was paid for them in 2013-2014.
+• Did the Ordnance Survey pay for other media licenses in 2013-2014?
+Please list any other media licenses the council subscribed to and how much was paid for them in 2013-2014.

-I can confirm that Ordnance Survey does hold this information.
+I can confirm that ordnance Survey does hold this information.
 However, your request falls within the ‘Information accessible to applicant by other means’ exemption under Section 21 of the Freedom of Information Act (FOIA) 2000.
-We consider this exemption applies as the requested information is available to the public on the expenditure items greater than £500 page of the Ordnance Survey website at the following link: https://www.ordnancesurvey.co.uk/about/governance/transparency/expenditure.html
+We consider this exemption applies as the requested information is available to the public on the Ordnance Survey website at the following link: https://www.ordnancesurvey.co.uk/about/governance/transparency/expenditure.html

 Section 21 is an absolute exemption and no public interest test is applicable.